‘Disorganized, random’: Several GOP senators criticize performance of Trump’s lawyers

 Murkowski, one of the Republicans who voted to proceed with the trial, said she that thought the House impeachment managers presented a “pretty good legal analysis” but that she was “really stunned at the first attorney who presented for former president Trump.”

-“I couldn’t figure out where he was going — [he] spent 45 minutes going somewhere, but I don’t think he helped us with better understanding where he was coming from on the constitutionality of this,” Murkowski said.
+“I couldn’t figure out where he was going — [he] spent 45 minutes going somewhere, but I don’t think he helped with us better understanding where he was coming from on the constitutionality of this,” Murkowski said.

 She added that she thought that Trump’s other attorney, David Schoen, “did a better job” but that Castor’s presentation was “a missed opportunity.”